 As we pay attention to the symmetry of this text and allow it to guide our reading, we discover there is a meaning embedded in the pattern created by the author.
 Days one through three, it seems, are an environment for the creatures God makes during days four through six.
 Not only that, but there is a kind of overall movement in this passage so that everything that is created is a good environment for people—the pinnacle of creation.
 All of creation is meant to be a good environment where people experience the blessing of God’s perfect provision and protection.

 I’ve written another series of blog posts on this passage where I go into more detail explaining the Hebrew grammar and the nuances of the structure, but this should do for our purposes here.
-Also, in the next post we will look at a metaphor the author uses to make this text even more amazing.
+Also, in later posts (see The Temple as a Meme and then Moses’ Brilliant Literary Move) we will look at a metaphor the author uses to make this text even more amazing.
 For now, there are two very important points I want to make.

 First, the primary reason the author wrote this text is to communicate this one amazing idea—creation was meant to be a place where people experience God’s provision and protection.
 If we read this text and don’t come away with this idea, or if we put this message on the back burner because something else is on our agenda, then we are downplaying what the author wanted to tell us.
 I believe strongly in the authority of Scripture so I want to make sure we all see that this text was carefully crafted to get across this one big idea.